Updated: Jun 6

 This refers to how much cultural knowledge is needed to communicate effectively.

 Some cultures are explicit (low context) which means that more is taken on face value and cultural knowledge isn’t needed.
+They tell you exactly what they mean.

-Implicit (high context), on the other hand, is sophisticated and layered, and listeners are often expected to ‘read between the lines’ to understand the full meaning.
+Implicit (high context), on the other hand, is sophisticated and layered, and listeners are often expected to read between the lines to understand the full meaning.

 Americans and Australians are amongst the most explicit or low-context cultures there is (low-context meaning their conversation assumes relatively little intuitive understanding).
 This is not surprising for countries composed of a number of immigrants.
 We try to explain things simply and explicitly because we assume that not everyone has the same cultural understandings.